makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 Click the **tokens** tab on the left and copy the token marked **browser**.
 Replace `your-browser-token` in the `index.html` file with the token copied from FingerprintJS.
 Now you are ready to test.
 Start up a server and visit your new site.
 This demo uses [http-server](https://www.npmjs.com/package/http-server) because it installs quickly and is easy-to-use.

 First visit the site in a normal Chrome browser instance with cookies enabled.
 FingerprintJS will attempt to create a cookie, but if the user has cookies turned off, it will use dozens of browser attributes to create a unique `visitorId`.
-In this case, it will identify your browser using a cookie.
 If you open up the Chrome developer console, you should see your unique visitorID printed out.

 Back on the FingerprintJS dashboard, you should see a table of unique visitorIDs as well as more information about each user.
 The account has logged two unique visitors so far because of the previous tests on two different laptops.